John Robinson McClean: Engineering career

+McClean was a member of the International Commission for the piercing of the Isthmus of Suez.
+In his 1864 presidential address to the Institution of Civil Engineers, he detailed his involvement and insights into the canal's construction.
+Alongside other British members of the Commission, McClean proposed a canal elevated twenty-five feet above sea level, utilising locks similar to those in the Caledonian Canal.
+This contrasted with the majority opinion on the commission, which favored a sea-level canal without locks.
+Despite their recommendations being overruled, McClean's contributions highlight the significant engineering debates and considerations in the canal's early history.

 Boynton says "McClean was a talented civil engineer whose contribution to his profession deserves to be more widely recognised."
 When appointed as engineer to the South Staffordshire Railway, under constriction at the time in October 1846, he was already working for four other railway companies.
 Earlier, when apprenticed to a firm of civil engineers in London, he had prepared surveys and detailed drawings for the Victoria Embankment and the new Westminster Bridge.
 When new sewers were needed for the capital and the commissioners invited plans, his were the best of 116 submitted and the only ones which gave an estimate of the costs.

 McClean became aware of the dreadful state of Walsall's water supply; cholera and typhoid outbreaks took place there at regular intervals.
 McClean observed that Lichfield's water was clean and pure; he secured the agreement of some powerful friends, including the Earl of Dudley, and the South Staffordshire Waterworks Company was formed in 1853.
 The company supplied Walsall and Dudley with Lichfield water, using Stowe and Minster pools as reservoirs.
-The pipe run was intalled alongside the railway.
+The pipe run was installed alongside the railway.
+McClean was instrumental in the development of Sandfields Pumping Station in Lichfield which is now a community space and embryonic museum.
 Parts of Walsall were connected by 1858 but it took fifteen years to complete the scheme.
 McClean was engineer to the waterworks company, but drew no salary.

-After an Act of Parliament was passed to allow it, he took a 25-year lease on the railway, thus becoming the first person ever to be the sole owner of a railway.
+After an Act of Parliament was passed to allow it, he took a 25-year lease on the railway, thus becoming the first person to be the sole owner of a railway.

 By 1853 he was also busying himself with mining, completing a railway line serving two of the Marquis of Anglesey's pits on Cannock Chase, known then as the Hammerwich and Uxbridge pits, known more recently as Cannock Chase Colliery Nos.
 1 and 2.

 Money invested by McClean, the Marquis and others helped to develop the Cannock Chase coalfield.
 The pits spawned the new communities of Chasetown and Chase Terrace, which were provided with schools, churches, a community centre and library by McClean.
 The opening of St. Anne's Free Church, Chasetown in 1865, was a high-profile occasion for a modest building in a mining village.

 He was President of the Institution of Civil Engineers from 1864 to 1865.